Characterization and Classification of Fermionic Symmetry Enriched Topological Phases: Examples

 \section{Examples}

-We now classify several example FSET phases.
+We now examine the defect theories and classification of several examples of $\mathcal{G}^{\eff}$ FSET phases in detail.
 We begin with the invertible FMTCs $\ifo^{(\nu)}$.
-We build off of the analysis in Sec.~\ref{sec:Ex_IFMTCs} to include defectification.
 As these phases have trivial quasiparticle sector, they are completely classified by their stacking with FSPT phases.
 We first illustrate this by focusing on $\nu$ odd theories with $\mathbb{Z}_2$ symmetry in Sec.~\ref{sec:ex-IsingZ2}, for which we recover the $\mathbb{Z}_8$ torsorial classification described in Sec.~\ref{sec:Z8}.
 We then treat the general case with $G$ symmetry for $\nu$ odd in Sec.~\ref{sec:ex-A} and for $\nu$ even in Sec.~\ref{sec:invfSET}.

+We next consider FMTCs with trivial symmetry action on the quasiparticles.
+Building upon the fractionalization analysis of Sec.~\ref{sec:Ex_no_perm}, we split these theories into three cases corresponding to whether or not $\mathcal{A}_\vv{1}$ and ${\mathbf{A}}_{\vv{1}}$ are empty.

-The next set of theories we consider are FMTCs $\fMTC=\ifo^{(\nu)}\boxtimes \widehat{\fMTC}_\vv{0}$ (Sec.~\ref{sec:ex_KM0}).
-When the $G$ symmetry factorizes, the product structure allows us to analyze the sectors individually, building off the results of the classification of invertible fermionic phases and bosonic MTCs.
-While $\fMTC$ describes many FMTCs, including all those containing a $\ifo^{(\nu)}$ subcategory, there are several notable exceptions.
-In Sec.~\ref{sec:ex_MooreRead} we examine the theories $\operatorname{Ising}^{(\nu)} \times \mathbb{Z}_{8}^{(n+1/2)}$ with $\mathbb{Z}_2$ charge conjugation symmetry as an example of significant physical interest, due to their description of a number of non-Abelian fractional quantum Hall phases.
-We then analyze the SMTC $\operatorname{\text{SO}(3)}_{4n+2}$ and its minimal modular extension $\operatorname{\text{SU}(2)}_{4n+2}$ in Sec.~\ref{sec:ex_SU2}.
-These theories are notable in that the symmetry $\Q$ acts nontrivially on the quasiparticle sector.
-We use this example to compute all the obstructions appearing in Table~\ref{table:obstructions}.
+In Sec.~\ref{sec:ex_KM0}, we examine FMTCs that take a factorized form $\fMTC=\ifo^{(\nu)}\boxtimes \widehat{\fMTC}_\vv{0}$, with symmetry action that similarly factorizes.
+This product structure allows us to analyze the sectors individually, combining the results of the classification of invertible fermionic phases and bosonic MTCs.
+While many FMTCs take the form $\fMTC=\ifo^{(\nu)}\boxtimes \widehat{\fMTC}_\vv{0}$, including all those containing a $\ifo^{(\nu)}$ subcategory, there are several notable exceptions.
+One class of FMTCs that do not take this product structure are the Pfaffian states, which we analyze in Sec.~\ref{sec:ex_MooreRead}.
+These are of significant physical interest due to their description of a number of non-Abelian fractional quantum Hall phases.
+Another class of FMTCs that do not take this product structure are given by the modular extensions of the SMTCs $\operatorname{\text{SO}(3)}_{4n+2}$, which include $\fMTC = \operatorname{\text{SU}(2)}_{4n+2}$, which we examine in Sec.~\ref{sec:ex_SU2}.
+These theories are notable in that they have $\widehat{\bf A}_{\vv{1}} = \varnothing$.